 Federal regulations require students receiving Title IV financial assistance to maintain satisfactory academic progress.
 In general, satisfactory academic progress includes maintaining a 67 percent completion rate and a 2.0 cumulative grade point average.
 Failure to maintain satisfactory academic progress will result in the suspension of aid.
 Students must maintain satisfactory academic progress regardless of enrollment status (full-time, part-time) or admitted program.

 Consult the Financial Aid Satisfactory Academic Progress document to review the methods of assessment, time limitations, various statuses, consequences, grades, program requirements, and appeals procedure for satisfactory academic progress.
-Students who wish to appeal suspension of financial aid due to failure to meet satisfactory academic progress must complete the Satisfactory Academic Progress Appeal and submit it to the Financial Aid office.
+Students who wish to appeal suspension of financial aid due to failure to meet satisfactory academic progress must complete the appropriate Satisfactory Academic Progress Appeal form and submit it to the Financial Aid office.

 Program of Study